WorkerFramework/worker-framework/documentation/worker-example.md

     - `SOURCE_FAILED`: the source data could not be acquired from the DataStore
     - `STORE_FAILED`: failed to store the OCR result in the `DataStore`
     - `WORKER_EXAMPLE_FAILED`: the input file could be read but the worker failed in an unexpected way
-- `textData`: a reference to the result data
+- `textData`: a reference to the result data in the DataStore or the data itself.

 ## Health checks

-This Worker provides a basic health check in the form of an attempt to create an `ExampleWorkerFactoryProvider` object using the module loader.
+This Worker provides a basic health check.
+It creates an `ExampleWorkerFactoryProvider` object using the `ModuleLoader`.
 If the call is successful this indicates that the module loader can retrieve the implementation and the health check will return success.

 ## Resource usage